 Yours might need to be watered more or less frequently than mine depending on the pot size, type of soil it’s planted in, the location where it’s growing, and your home’s environment.

 My guide to Watering Indoor Plants will shed some light on this subject.

 Although many Hoyas are vines and shrubs in nature, some are epiphytic just like bromeliads and orchids.
 In short, Hoyas don’t like their feet to be consistently moist.
 It’s better to underwater them than to over water.

 If your home is comfortable for you, it’ll be so for your houseplants too.
 Just be sure to keep your Hoya Kerrii away from any cold drafts as well as air conditioning or heating vents.

 Hoyas are native to tropical Southeast Asia, a humid climate.
 Despite this, they do just fine in our homes which tend to have dry air.
 Here in hot, dry Tucson mine is growing beautifully.

 I take mine to the kitchen sink every other week and give it a good spray to temporarily up the ante on the humidity factor.

 If you think yours looks stressed due to lack of humidity, then fill the saucer with pebbles and water.
 Put the plant on the pebbles but make sure the drain holes and/or the bottom of the pot aren’t submerged in any water.
 Misting a couple of times a week will help too.

-I’ve done this post on Repotting Hoya Houseplants which will give you the details.
-The most important thing is to make sure the soil mix is fast draining.
+The most important thing is to make sure the soil mix is rich and fast draining.